Jbleezy/BO2-Reimagined/README.md

 * Timer displayed on top right of screen
 * Health bar displayed on bottom left of screen
 * Zone name displayed on bottom left of screen
-* Added proper game mode and map name to scoreboard
+* Character name displayed on all maps
-* Added icons on scoreboard when player is downed, bled out, in Who's Who mode, or in afterlife
+* Character name fades out after 15 seconds on all maps
 * Moved points display, grenade icons, and keyboard & mouse dpad icons to their positions from Origins on all maps
 * Moved afterlife display to the right of points display
 * Weapon name is all capitalized on all maps